jamesdaniel3/seating-chart-generator/README.md

 # To Run:
 This program only runs from the command line.
-In order to run it, cd to the directory that this script is in, make sure the lab_roster_s24.csv file is in the same directory, and type the following command.
+In order to run it, cd to the directory that this script is in, make sure the generated_students.csv file is in the same directory, and type the following command.

 > python3 assign_partners.py 1xx < --reverse or -r >